snowzach/doods2/README.md

 have been custom trained.
 There are some samples here: https://docs.deepstack.cc/custom-models-samples/ All you need to do is download the .pt files and list them as the model file in the config.
 The labels seems to be embedded.

+If you receive a message that says `No module named 'models.yolo'` you are using a model that expects a very specific directory layout.
+You can fix the issue by downloading this file into your models directory adjacent to your model:
+`https://raw.githubusercontent.com/johnolafenwa/deepstack-trainer/main/models/yolo.py` This should resolve your issue.

 ## Tensorflow 2 - Model Directory
 REMOVED: The dependencies for Tensorflow 2 Object detection were massive and it was really slow so I removed it for the time being.